dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/DreamEther Packets.md

 >[!danger] Depends:

+Is it actually possible to make a version of the Dreamcatcher that uses Ethereum as the base blockchain ?

+Securities are a bad thing in web3 since they allow investors to be scammed because the detach investors from their money at worst, and at best make insider trading possible.
+The SEC has made clear and well tested ruling as to what constitutes a security by way of the Howey Test.
+All web3 projects should exceed the spirit of the Howey Test, and not merely pass it.

 Is it still a security if what is being bought is ownership of the code ?
 What is being purchased is the right to license the open source code as your own license ?
 If revenue comes in for this component, then it goes back to the funders ?
 But this part could be a security ?